dalmemail/AmayaOS/README.md

 *NOTE 1: Is not suitable to use Fnx in a real PC, it hasn't beet tested completely.*

-*NOTA 2: AMAYA OS v 0.02/0.05 has been tested in many x86 arquitectures with good results.*
+*NOTE 2: AMAYA OS v 0.02/0.05 has been tested in many x86 arquitectures with good results.*

+*NOTE 3: AmayaOS can't be compile in x86_64 computers.*

 - - -